 When you believe your team can achieve their goals, they’ll believe it too.
 Your confidence in them will inspire them to work hard and keep taking risks.
 Keep a positive attitude to maintain high energy levels around the office and have a little fun from time to time.
 Try team building activities, potluck lunches, and happy hours—whatever it takes to keep the mood light.

 Share information with your team and encourage them to share information with you.
 Keep them up-to-date with the things they need to know to get the job done and be mindful of whether certain conversations are better to be had in person or over text or email.
 Make it acceptable for all of your employees to come to you with concerns and problems and do your best to address those concerns, so they feel validated and respected.

 Challenge your team

 Certain people thrive when they’re faced with tasks and responsibilities that are a bit of a stretch for them.
 Meet regularly with your employees to set goals that push their limits.
 If they rise to the challenge, great!
 That means you helped them develop into stronger, more capable employees.
 And if they struggle or fail, that’s good, too—something to learn from!

 Do you need more staff on your team?

-SSI is dedicated to finding you top IT & engineering talent with office locations in Atlanta, GA, Boston, MA, and beyond.
+SSi People is dedicated to finding you top IT & engineering talent with office locations in Atlanta, GA, Boston, MA, and beyond.
 Contact us today to discuss your needs.